Git Configuration

 git config --list

-Output of git-config command
+Output of the git config –list command

 Terminal